What Is Colocation (Colo)? Everything You Need To Know

 Think of it as housing your servers in someone else’s highly secure, always-on building, while still maintaining full control over your IT infrastructure.

-By placing hardware in a colo, organizations gain access to enterprise-grade facilities and network connectivity without needing to build or maintain their own data center.
-This delivers cost, scalability, and resilience benefits that many firms cannot achieve on-premises.
+By placing hardware in a colocation facility, organizations gain access to enterprise-grade infrastructure and network connectivity without the cost and complexity of building or maintaining their own data center.
+This approach can deliver meaningful benefits in cost efficiency, scalability, performance, and resilience that many businesses struggle to achieve with an on-premise server room alone.

 What Is A Colocation Facility?